 Household living tips are rising, we really need to stop and look at how we are spending our money.

 - First, you need to determine how much money you have or earn and how you have been spending it over the past few months.
 This will show the areas you are overspending and cut back your expenses.

-- Make your own cleaning products, you only need inexpensive products.
+- Make your own cleaning products.
+You only need inexpensive products.
 Keeping two ingredients, vinegar and bicarb, is cheap and they are healthier for the home.

-- Disposable items can be convenient, but not budget friendly.
+- Disposable items can be convenient but not budget friendly.
 Use melamine plates rather than paper plates at your next picnic.
-Make your own reusable wipes, rather than using paper towel or disposable wipes.
+Make your own reusable wipes rather than using paper towel or disposable wipes.
 When picking disposable items off the supermarket shelf, ask yourself if there is a reusable solution instead.

-- Planning Christmas and Birthdays months in advance will allow you time to shop savvy, and possibly get the item you want when it’s on sale.
+- Planning Christmas and birthdays months in advance will allow you time to shop savvy and possibly get the item you want when it’s on sale.

 - If you buy something, make sure it goes with at least two other things in your wardrobe so you can get a few different outfits out of one item.

-- Have friends and family over for dinner rather than going out, ask everyone to bring a plate of food to help reduce the cost.
+- Have friends and family over for dinner rather than going out.
+Ask everyone to bring a plate of food to help reduce the cost.

 CHRISTMAS BUDGET TIPS

-- Chat with your extended family and discuss your gift budget, how much your spending on the kids and if you are buying gifts for each adult.
+- Chat with your extended family and discuss your gift budget, how much you are spending on the kids and if you are buying gifts for each adult.
 This is especially important in large families where the costs of buying a gift for every member of the family can soon add up.